Angus Blyth: Queensland Country

-Senior career

-Blyth made his senior professional debut in the first round of Queensland Country's title-winning 2017 season in the National Rugby Championship (NRC) against the Canberra Vikings.
-He played seven out of ten games for the Queensland Country overall, and started in the teams Grand Final victory.
+Reds

 The following year (2018), Blyth made his Super Rugby debut for the Queensland Reds against the Sunwolves in the final round of the regular season.
 Coming on as a substitute, the Queensland Reds won 48–27 at Lang Park, Brisbane.
 Despite finishing thirteenth on the overall ladder, and missing finals, the 2018 Queensland Reds season was labelled the most successful in five years.
 In 2019, Blyth played seven games for the Reds for the Super Rugby.
 Blyth's most consistent stretch was between rounds thirteen to round seventeen where he started every match.
-The Reds' 2019 season was poor, however: the team finished second last, only winning six out of sixteen matches.
+The Reds' 2019 season was poor, however, the team finished second last, only winning six out of sixteen matches.

 Following the 2019 Super Rugby season Blyth re-joined the Queensland Country on their 2019 National Rugby Championship campaign.
 He was an integral part of the teams forward-line, starting every match for the Country and scoring a try in the first round.
 The Country failed to make the finals, and it was subsequently the teams final season before the National Rugby Championship disbanded due to the COVID-19 pandemic.

 In 2020, Blyth had played a total of fifteen games for the Reds in a year disrupted by the COVID-19 pandemic.
 Initially playing in the first seven games of the 2020 Super Rugby season (which was subsequently disbanded), Blyth played a further seven games in the newly created Super Rugby AU season, and a further two games in the finals series.
 The Reds finished runners-up to the Brumbies, losing 28–23 at Canberra Stadium.
 During 2020, Blyth earned up to twenty-three caps for the Reds and became their starting lock.
 With the Australia national team losing eligible players to overseas clubs, he was touted for a potential Wallabies call-up.

-Blyth became a mainstay for the Reds throughout the 2021 (AU, TT) to 2023 Super Rugby seasons.
+Blyth became a first-team pick for the Reds throughout the 2021 (AU, TT) to the 2023 Super Rugby seasons.
 Going into the 2024 Super Rugby Pacific season, Blyth had over 50 caps for the Queensland Reds.
 Although he only played five Super Rugby matches in 2024, he earned a call-up for the Wallabies.

+Waratahs

 In July 2025, Blyth signed with the Queensland rivals, the New South Wales Waratahs, for the 2026 season.
+He played a total of eleven games, starting in three.
+He scored one try.
+The Waratahs announced the departure of several payers following the conclusion of the 2026 season, including Blyth.

+Japan

+On 3 August 2026, the Toyota Industries Shuttles in the Japan Rugby League One announced the signing of Blyth among six new players joining the squad.